maugus0/Pantheon/README.md

 ## Pantheon's Preview

 ### Home
-Landing page for Pantheon that lets you login or register on the website and also leads you to all the blog posts on the website.
+Landing page for Pantheon that lets you login or register and also leads you to all the blog posts on the website.

 <img src="desc/Home01.png" />